top of page

 Commissioned by the Düsseldorf Symphoniker, Germany, 2024.

-Spinphony is based on the experience of the bicycle, which has always been a part of my life.
-In childhood, it was the vehicle that connected me with other children on the block; in my youth, I rode for exercise, taking long rides in the mountains or cycling around the Netherlands.
-Recently, I taught my daughter to ride, to go back and forth with her to school.
+In my childhood, it was the vehicle that connected me with other kids on the block; in my youth, I rode for exercise, taking long trips in the mountains or touring the Netherlands.
+More recently, I taught my daughter how to ride, so we could go to and from school together.

 Düsseldorfer Symphoniker.